ahstat/ahstat.github.io/_posts/2017-1-11-Rediscover-EM-algorithm.md

 the step of maximizing $$Q$$ is the *Maximization step*.

 ### Improvement of the likelihood using EM algorithm

-"It generally gives good estimation results, although there is no guarantee of convergence to MLE" (under mild conditions, EM converges to a local maximum though, see [this article](../images/2017-1-11-Rediscover-EM-algorithm/A15n316.pdf) for a review)

 We theoretically ensure that likelihood is nondecreasing when EM algorithm is used.
 This paragraph formalizes the previous section.